nownabe/nownabe/RESUME.md

 * I love dogs and live with my adorable [Shiba dog](https://www.instagram.com/shibadogruby/).
 * I like playing online video games, reading comics, walking my dog, traveling, and doing snow sports.
-* I like coding; solving everyday problems by creating software has been my life work since I was a kid.
+* I like coding; solving everyday problems by creating software, it has been my life work since I was a kid.

 ### Public Links